Exceptional topology on nonorientable manifolds: Braids in nonorientable spaces

+Here, as is common convention, we use $+$ for products of elements in an Abelian group.

+Now we consider gapless systems and study what happens when all EPs in a gapless phase are brought together.
+According to the results in Sec.~\ref{sc_EBT}, the total topological charge of the EPs within a disk is given by the complex eigenvalue braid when we go around the disk boundary.
+This total charge determines what happens when all EPs are moved to the same position inside the disk.
+As the eigenvalue braid does not change if we expand the disk without encountering an EP, we can deform the disk to bound the whole parameter space, such as the rectangles in \cref{fig:brillouin-zones}.
+As the boundary of the rectangle decomposes into the noncontractible loops as discussed above, this indicates that the total topological charge of all EPs inside the rectangle should have a decomposition:

+Notice that here we use product symbols instead of summation symbols because the braids are in general non-Abelian.
+The existence of these decompositions implies that the total charges of all EPs brought together must take some specific form, which will decide whether the EPs annihilate, leading to a gap opening, or fuse into a single degeneracy.
+Similarly to the constraints for gapped bands in \cref{eq_srab}, we can also Abelianize the relation \cref{eq_sumchg}.
+This gives

-This is reminiscent of the Hermitian case, where only the parity of the Chern number is physically meaningful on nonorientable spaces \cite{chenBrillouinKleinBottle2022}, which leads to a $\mathbb{Z}_2$ fermion doubling theorem in three dimensions \cite{grossiefonsecaWeylPointsNonorientable2024}.
-This Abelian description is the full picture for two-band models.
-For three or more bands, the full description of nonorientable topological phases needs more non-Abelian information.
+We can see for these nonorientable surfaces, the total number of mutual windings between the complex eigenvalues is an even integer, and in general need not vanish.
+This is reminiscent of the Hermitian case, where only the parity of the Chern number is physically meaningful on nonorientable spaces \cite{chenBrillouinKleinBottle2022}, which leads to a $\mathbb{Z}_2$ fermion doubling theorem \cite{grossiefonsecaWeylPointsNonorientable2024}.
+Since for the two-band case the Abelianization is equivalent to the original braid, this constraint is the full picture for two-band models.
+For three or more bands the full non-Abelian description in terms of braids is necessary, since there exist nontrivial braids with Abelianization zero, such as \(\sigma_2 \sigma_1^{-1}\).

+The similarity between equations \cref{eq_tpconstr} of the braid constraints for gapped bands and equations \cref{eq_sumchg} of the total EP charge for gapless bands is not accidental.
+In fact, it is related to a systematic way of constructing compact surfaces from disks of different dimensions, known as the cell complex construction \cite{munkres2018elements}.